Dennus2609/townhall-privacy/index.md

 ---

 **Note**: This privacy policy is designed to comply with App Store requirements, GDPR, CCPA, and other privacy regulations.
 Please update contact information and business details before publication.

+## Data Deletion Request

+You have the right to request the deletion of your TownHall account and all associated personal data.

+### How to Request Deletion

+To initiate a data deletion request, please send an email to **hello.crevece@gmail.com** with the subject line "Account Deletion Request".
+In your email, please include:
+- Your registered email address
+- Your full name as registered in the app
+- Your unique user ID (if known, otherwise we will identify you by email)

+### What Data Will Be Deleted

+Upon successful verification of your request, we will delete all personal information collected from you, including:
+- Account Information (Name, email address, phone number)
+- Community Information (Address information for delivery and community search purposes)
+- Device Information (Device type, operating system, unique device identifiers)
+- Usage Data (App features used, time spent in app, interaction patterns)
+- Push Notification Tokens
+- Camera and QR Code Data (temporary, not stored)

+### Data Retention

+We will process your deletion request within 30 days.
+Please note that some anonymized or aggregated data, which cannot be linked back to you, may be retained for analytical purposes.
+Additionally, we may retain data as required by law or for legitimate business purposes (e.g., fraud prevention, security, or to comply with legal obligations).